tobyweston/java8_course_companion/manuscript/part1/02_lambdas_in_depth/02_type_inference.md

 ## Type Inference Improvements

 There have been several type inference improvements in Java 8.
-Firstly to be able to support lambdas, the way the compiler infers things has been improved to use "target typing" extensively.
+Firstly to be able to support lambdas, the way the compiler infers things has been improved to use _target typing_ extensively.
 Secondly, specific improvements were made over Java 7.
 These were managed under the Open JDK Enhancement Proposal 101.

 Before we get into those, lets recap on the basics.